maxbeyer1/ebay-price-scraper/README.md

 ### Development Setup

-1. Navigate to the server directory and activate the Python virtual environment
+1. Navigate to the server directory

    ```
    cd server
-   source .venv/bin/activate
    ```

 2. Install the required Python packages